Tewa

 The Hopi Tewa, descendants of those who fled the Second Pueblo Revolt of 1680–1692, live on the Hopi Reservation in Arizona, mostly in Tewa Village and Polacca on the First Mesa.
 Other Hopi clans are known to be descendants of Tewa people.

 Tewa is one of five Tanoan languages spoken by the Pueblo people of New Mexico.
 Though these five languages are closely related, speakers of one cannot fully understand speakers of another (similar to German and Dutch speakers).
 The six Tewa-speaking pueblos are Nambe, Pojoaque, San Ildefonso, Ohkay Owingeh, Santa Clara, and Tesuque.

+Demographics (Population)

+In 1630, Fray Alonso de Benavides reported eight Tewa pueblos with a total population as high as six thousand.
+But, in other reports, about 2,200 Tewa were living in the six New Mexico pueblos, which might not include the other two pueblos mentioned by Fray Alonso.

+In 1988, the U.S. took a demographic census concerning Native American populations in New Mexico, and the number of Native Americans on New Mexico's Tewa reservations was 4,546.
+In sections of pueblos: